-This is the ESG report for the Financial Year prepared with accordance to the Environmental, Social and Governance Reporting Guide set out in Appendix 20 of the GEM Listing Rules.
-This ESG report intends to give insight into the approaches adopted and actions taken by the Group regarding its operations and sustainability that have implication for the Group and the interest to stakeholders.
-The Group has complied with the "comply or explain" provisions set out in the ESG Reporting Guide for the Financial Year.
+This Environmental, Social and Governance Report ("ESG Report") intends to give insight into the approaches adopted and actions taken by the Group regarding its operations and sustainability that have implication for the Group and the interest to stakeholders.

-The Group understands the importance of ESG report and is committed to making continuous improvements in corporate social responsibility into our business in order to better meet the changing needs of an advancing society.
+The Group understands the importance of ESG Report and is committed to making continuous improvements in corporate social responsibility into our business in order to better meet the changing needs of an advancing society.
 The Group endeavours to improve its sustainability performance and continue to optimise and improve the disclosure requirements.